St. Gregory’s Catholic Primary School

 Committees -

-Nominated Governor Responsibility - MFL
+Nominated Governor Responsibility - RE and Art & Design

 Business Interests - None